Edgaras91/CodingExcercise.ClearBank/README.md

 ### What could be improved

 - The app settings could use `IConfiguration` to better abstract in tests, instead of using real `ConfigurationManager.AppSettings["DataStoreType"]`
 - `AccountService` takes in a Request's model Enum `PaymentScheme`.
-In real app this may be no accessible, so service may want to use service layer Enum instead.
+In real app this may be not accessible, so service may want to use service layer Enum instead.
 But for now it's YAGNI for current code base.